OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 [radare2](https://rada.re/r/ "Radare2 official website") (r2) is a popular open source reverse engineering framework for disassembling, debugging, patching and analyzing binaries that is scriptable and supports many architectures and file formats including Android and iOS apps.
 For Android, Dalvik DEX (odex, multidex), ELF (executables, .so, ART) and Java (JNI and Java classes) are supported.
 It also contains several useful scripts that can help you during mobile application analysis as it offers low level disassembling and safe static analysis that comes in handy when traditional tools fail.

 radare2 implements a rich command line interface (CLI) where you can perform the mentioned tasks.
-However, if you're not really comfortable using the CLI for reverse engineering you may want to consider using the Web UI (via the `-H` flag) or the even more convenient Qt and C++ GUI version called [Cutter](https://github.com/radareorg/cutter "Cutter").
+However, if you're not really comfortable using the CLI for reverse engineering you may want to consider using the Web UI (via the `-H` flag) or the even more convenient Qt and C++ GUI version called [iaito](https://github.com/radareorg/iaito "iaito").
 Do keep in mind that the CLI, and more concretely its Visual Mode and its scripting capabilities ([r2pipe](https://github.com/radare/radare2-r2pipe "r2pipe")), are the core of radare2's power and it's definitely worth learning how to use it.

 ##### Installing radare2